brendannee/noobgallery/README.md

 ## Features

 * simple photo gallery creation: just create a folder for each gallery, and copy your photos. noobgallery takes care of the rest.
-* responsive layout, support mobile and desktop
+* responsive layout, supports mobile and desktop
 * slideshow and zoom in/out
 * gallery summary & tags (via optional gallery.json for each gallery)
 * bread crumbs to navigate multple gallery levels